-Little children, keep yourselves from idols.1 John 5:21(ESV)
+Little children, guard yourselves from idols.1 John 5:21(NASB)

 There is something so simple in these words of the aged apostle John, and yet they contain a depth of yearning towards his young converts when he warns, "Little children, guard yourselves from idols."
 John loved his Lord Jesus so passionately, and longed that nothing would estrange these converts from the only path of righteousness, peace and joy.

 These believers in John's day were surrounded on every side by objects of pagan worship and religious relics that were given equal importance with God or substituted for Him.
 But anything or anyone that lays equal or greater claim to our affection for Him, is no less an idol in our own lives.